cloudfoundry-attic/lattice-release/README.md

 #####Configure your virtual environment

-Unzip the Lattice bundle, and switch to the AWS directory
+Unzip the Lattice bundle, and switch to the terraform/aws directory

 ```bash
 unzip lattice-bundle-VERSION-PLATFORM.zip